 For me, the day I hike all of Devil’s Path (in one day), these trekking poles are coming with me.
 Without them, I’m 50% confident I’ll complete that hike.
 With them, I’m 95% confident now.

-4) The story of how they saved me:
+4) The story of how the Trailbuddy Trekking poles saved me (multiple times):

 I did a gigantic hiking trip which involved me visiting a ton of places all over the south west and Pacific Northwest.
 I checked out hiking spots in Arizona, Utah, California and Oregon, and in every spot I visited, there were many amazing spots to check out.
 However, something happened very early in my trip that put everything in jeopardy: